Kabul Evacuation Numbers to Fluctuate, Biden Says

-In all, the U.S. has evacuated 25,100 people in the last week, a White House official said.
+In all, the U.S. has evacuated 30,300 people in the past week, a White House official said.
+Since the end of July, about 35,500 people have been evacuated from Kabul.

 “Any American who wants to get home, will get home," Biden said.
 “We're also moving to work our Afghan allies … and other vulnerable Afghans out of the country.”